 Tracking Gender Aid Data for Better Gender Equality

-Despite all of these efforts, what is not adequately being captured is data to track who is funding what, for what purpose, and with what results.
-Meeting the SDGs will require this kind of robust information, particularly at the country level, in order to direct (or redirect) coordinate, and address the gaps.
+There is significant work already underway to address various gender data needs, but despite these ongoing efforts, our research found that it is difficult to track who is funding what, for what purpose, and with what results.
+Meeting the SDGs will require this kind of robust information, particularly at the country level, in order to direct (or redirect), coordinate, and address any funding gaps.

-Approach and Methodology: The purpose of this project is to improve the publication of gender-related financial and programmatic data (project information, including information such as project objectives, sub-national location, and performance) to improve development outcomes and ultimately contribute to addressing gender inequality at the global level.
-Using a country-based approach, we will track the gender-related aid by the top 3-5 donors to determine what information is available and what is missing.
-Based on this user experience, we will ultimately provide targeted recommendations and advocate for changes to the publication of gender data.
-More specifically our work will include:
+Our Objectives: The purpose of this project is to establish a solid evidence-base on how much is being spent on gender, on what projects and in which sectors, and what results gender equality projects are achieving in country, including whether resources are targeted to meet identified gender priorities.
+Using a country-based approach, we will track the gender-related aid in three countries by the top 3-5 donors to determine what information is available and what is missing.
+Based on this user experience, we will ultimately provide targeted recommendations and advocate more widely for changes to the publication of gender aid data.

 Our approach will start with desk research to identify available gender aid data.
 The project will look at financial data – gender aid disbursements and commitments - as well as programmatic data - basic project level information of gender aid, such as project descriptions, objectives, sub-national locations, and results.
 We will also gather other related information, such as the three countries’ gender policies, relevant demographic information, and other streams of resources and work that are gender-related.

 We will then conduct in-country research in three countries both to validate and supplement our desk review findings.
 In order to gain a complete picture, we will conduct in-country key informant interviews (KIIs) and potentially focus group discussions (FGDs) with various stakeholders, including government officials, members of civil society, project implementers, and other donor organizations.